sherylann-hc/connected-cloud-using-crd/README.md

 # Multi-cloud-connected
-A terraform module to create a basic MariaDB SQL service and the Transit APP that is configured to use Dynamic Secrets and Transit Encryption using Vault.
+A terraform module to create a basic MYSQL service and our own custom built Transit Application that is configured to use Dynamic Secrets and Transit Encryption using Vault.
 To conect these service Consul is configuread as a service registory.

 ## Usage
 If you clone the repo and run an apply without changing anything a random pet name will be created with the TFE prefix and used in each cluster